 What is the Everest Base Camp Distance from Lukla?
 Or how many hours does one need to walk every day during the trek? are the most common questions that one thinks about before deciding to trek to Everest Base Camp.
 A typical Everest Base Camp Trek from Lukla to Everest Base Camp is 130km long, 65km each way.
 It does sound like a lot of trekking but you should know that a typical round trek to Everest Base Camp takes around 12 days.
 You’ll be walking 15km each day & the average walking measure is about 5km/hour.
-But because of the rocky terrains, slow climbing & depending on your previous trekking experience, you’ll not be trekking according to that measure.
+But because of the rocky terrains and slow climbing & depending on your previous trekking experience, you’ll not be trekking according to that measure.
 Despite all these things being said, the point is that Everest Base Camp Trek is accomplishable for all people of all ages & shapes if he/she is in good health.
-If you are going to trek independently then, there may arise some problem of carrying your bags & stuffs yourself while trekking.
+If you are going to trek independently then, there may arise some problems of carrying your bags & stuff yourself while trekking.
 But if book through a tour operator, it’s possible to have the comfort of having your bags carried by a porter or yaks which will make your trek a lot easier & comfortable.

-One of the main reasons which make Everest Base Camp Trek the most challenging and adventurous trek is a change in altitude.
-Even at the beginning point of the trek, Lukla airport, you will be at an altitude of over 2,600m.
+One of the main reasons which make Everest Base Camp Trek the most challenging and adventurous trek is the change in altitude.
+Even at the beginning point of the trek, Lukla Airport, you will be at an altitude of over 2,600m.
 During this trek, you’ll be walking for 9 days & the rest of the days on your itinerary will be for acclimatization.
-The highest point on most of the Everest Base Camp Trek tends to be the Kala Patthar viewpoint from where you get to see the majestic & breathtaking views of the world tallest mountain Mount Everest.
+The highest point on most of the Everest Base Camp Trek tends to be the Kala Patthar viewpoint from where you get to see the majestic & breathtaking views of the world's tallest mountain Mount Everest.
 The altitude of Kala Patthar is over 5555m.
-As you start your trek from Lukla & move to Phakding where the altitude is over 2500m. likewise Namche bazaar (over 3000m), Tengboche(over 3500m), Pheriche (over 4000m), Dingboche(over 4300m), Dughta(over 4500m), Lobuche(over 4800m), Gorak Shep(over 5000m), Everest Base Bamp(over 5300m), Kala Patthar(over 5500m).
+As you start your trek from Lukla & move to Phakding where the altitude is over 2500m.
+Likewise Namche bazaar (over 3000m), Tengboche(over 3500m), Pheriche (over 4000m), Dingboche(over 4300m), Dughta(over 4500m), Lobuche(over 4800m), Gorak Shep(over 5000m), Everest Base Camp(over 5300m), Kala Patthar(over 5500m).
 These are the altitudes of the places you go through before you reach your main destination EBC.